evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtabs %}

 ### How to find the field path?

 Let's take an example of `DataDriftPreset()`.
 It contains two Metrics: `DatasetDriftMetric()` and `DataDriftTable()`.
-(Check the composition of Presets [here](https://docs.evidentlyai.com/reference/all-metrics).
+(Check the [Preset ccomposition](https://docs.evidentlyai.com/reference/all-metrics).

 You can point to any of them as a `metric_id`, depending on what you’d like to plot.

 ![](../.gitbook/assets/monitoring/field_path.png)

 Most Metrics contain multiple measurements inside (MetricResults) and some render data.
 To point to the specific value, use the `field path`.

 To find available fields in the chosen Metric, you can explore the contents of the individual snapshot or use automated suggestions in UI or Python.

 {% tabs %}

 {% tab title="Open the snapshot" %}

-**Option 2**.
-Explore the contents of the snapshot, Metric or Test and find the relevant keys.

 Each snapshot is a JSON file.
-You can open an existing snapshot and see available fields.
-(You can download an individual Report as JSON from the UI or open it in Python).
+You can download or open it in Python to see the available fields.

 Alternatively, you can [generate a Report](../tests-and-reports/get-reports.md) with the selected Metrics on any test data.
 Get the output as a Python dictionary using `as_dict()` and explore the keys with field names.

-Here is a partial example of the contents of DatasetDriftMetric():
+Here is a partial example of the contents of `DatasetDriftMetric()`:

 ```python
 'number_of_columns': 15,